runatlantis/atlantis/GOVERNANCE.md

 and/or proposals should be shared by maintainers via GitHub with the appropriate maintainer groups (e.g., `@atlantis/all-maintainers`) tagged.
-Out of respect for other contributors, major changes should also be accompanied by a ping on Slack or a note on the Atlantis google mailing list as appropriate.
+Out of respect for other contributors, major changes should also be accompanied by a ping on Slack in the [#contributors](https://atlantis-community.slack.com/archives/C04ES70Q6E8) channel or a note on the Atlantis google mailing list as appropriate.
 Author(s) of proposal, Pull Requests, issues, etc.  will give a time period of no less than five (5) working days for comment and remain cognizant of popular observed world holidays.